jeffreycharters/lvranges/readme.md

 ## Getting started

 In order to use this software you need a UoG LabVantage Account.
 Put a text file named "credentials.txt" in the same directory as these files.
 The first line should contain only your username, the second line should contain only your password.
-Feel free to hard core them if you're a crazy person.
+Feel free to hard code them if you're a crazy person.

 ## Commands
 ### Entering Data for a particular submission.